REVIEW DATE: 27 Jun 2007

 Specification is the nuts and bolts of the Avensis TR's compelling value proposition.
 Buyers get the basics like alloy wheels, front fog lamps, cruise control, climate control, rain-sensing wipers and a leather trimmed steering wheel.
 You also get the intriguingly-named dusk-sensing headlamps but thankfully, the implication that these automatic lights can't identify dawn has no basis.
 On top of all this, the TR model adds an advanced full map satellite navigation system with a 6.5" touch screen display.

 The D-4D diesels do the fuel economy thing very effectively with the more powerful 2.2-litre car capable of averaging 48mpg and the 2.0-litre alternative upping that figure to 51mpg.
 With CO2 emissions for the two at 156g/km and 146g/km respectively, the running costs should be pleasantly low.
-The 1.8-litre alternative returns 39mpg on the combined cycle and produces 171g/km.
+The 1.8-litre alternative returns 39mpg on the combined cycle and produces a less impressive 171g/km so it will be less cost effective but there is this car's lower purchase price to be taken account of.

-The results below show the top TOYOTA deals on buyacar
+The results below show the top AVENSIS deals on buyacar

 |Space / Versatility||9|

-Let our car quote assistant help you configure your ideal new Toyota - it's 100% free and easy to use...
+Let our car quote assistant help you configure your ideal new Avensis - it's 100% free and easy to use...